forasalam16-droid/sales-analysis./README.md

 # sales-analysis.

-In this project, I used Python libraries such as NumPy, Pandas, Matplotlib, and Seaborn to analyze a sales dataset containing 10,000 records.
-I performed data cleaning, feature engineering, exploratory data analysis, and data visualization to identify revenue trends, regional performance, product profitability, and sales channel insights.
+This project involves exploratory data analysis of a sales dataset containing 10,000 records to assess revenue performance, profitability, and operational trends.
+The analysis was conducted using Python and key data analysis libraries including NumPy, Pandas, Matplotlib, and Seaborn to perform data cleaning, feature engineering, statistical analysis, and data visualization, enabling data-driven business insights.